Albury and Queens host Mercer - WTOP News

 Macon, Georgia; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Queens faces the Mercer Bears after Deyton Albury scored 25 points in Queens’ 93-81 loss to the Appalachian State Mountaineers.
+BOTTOM LINE: Queens plays the Mercer Bears after Deyton Albury scored 25 points in Queens’ 93-81 loss to the Appalachian State Mountaineers.

-The Bears have gone 2-2 in home games.
-Mercer is sixth in the SoCon with 12.7 assists per game led by Anthony Benard averaging 2.9.
+The Bears are 2-2 on their home court.
+Mercer has a 1-0 record in games decided by less than 4 points.

-The Royals are 0-5 on the road.
-Queens is 2-0 in games decided by less than 4 points.
+The Royals are 0-5 in road games.
+Queens ranks fourth in the ASUN scoring 36.3 points per game in the paint led by AJ McKee averaging 8.7.

+TOP PERFORMERS: Jalyn McCreary is shooting 46.9% and averaging 13.3 points for the Bears.
+Jake Davis is averaging 1.8 made 3-pointers for Mercer.

-TOP PERFORMERS: Jake Davis is shooting 37.5% from beyond the arc with 1.8 made 3-pointers per game for the Bears, while averaging 9.6 points.
-Jalyn McCreary is shooting 46.9% and averaging 13.3 points for Mercer.
+Chris Ashby is shooting 43.2% from beyond the arc with 3.2 made 3-pointers per game for the Royals, while averaging 10.6 points.
+McKee is shooting 38.8% and averaging 17.0 points over the past 10 games for Queens.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.